Pork Pie Percussion: History

 In 1987, Bill Detamore –a drummer himself– started making drums as a hobby, then evolving to a more professional grade.
 The company's name was taken from a New Zealand movie called Goodbye Pork Pie as Detamore stated in an interview.

 By 2006, the company had only 9 employees and its drums were sold with Bill Detamore's signature and the date of manufacture.

 Recently, Pork Pie has introduced the Little Squealer line, the Piglite acrylic line and the Big Black Brass snare drums.
 The Big Black Brass drum as well as the Little Squealers are MADE IN TAIWAN.
 Piglite drums are made in California.
 The Little Squealer line has grown from one snare drum to a 4-piece drumset and 4 assorted snare drums.

-In addition to drum manufacturing, Pork Pie also offers a complete line of services that include drum restoration, customizing, and refinishing.
+In addition to drum manufacturing, Pork Pie also offers services that include drum restoration, customizing, and refinishing.
 Bill Detamore has done customizing for many big bands from Van Halen to Yes and Fleetwood Mac to Framing The Red, Marilyn Manson, Blink 182 and Guns N' Roses.